-The Administrative Law Division advises on all administrative law matters.
-It serves as legal advisor and provides legal review of administrative boards, AR 15-6 investigations, line of duty investigations and financial liability investigations of property loss.
-The Administrative Law Division also conducts administrative hearings on suspensions of post driving privileges; provides instruction on the law of war, ethics and various relevant military law issues for resident TRADOC and MEDCOM schoolsand to assigned military and civilian personnel; advises commanders and staff on domestic operations law matters; and reviews post regulations and unit policy letters.
+ADLAW advises on all administrative law matters including regulatory interpretations, Ethics, Labor Law, Contracts and Fiscal Law.
+ADLAW provides legal advisors and completes legal reviews, administrative boards, AR 15-6 investigations, line of duty investigations and Financial Liability Investigations of Property Loss.
+ADLAW also conducts administrative hearings on suspensions of post driving privileges; provides legal advice on various relevant military law issues for resident TRADOC and MEDCOM schools and to assigned military and civilian personnel; advises Commanders and staff on domestic operations law matters; and, reviews post regulations and unit policy letters.

-The Civil Law Division represents the installation in investigations and hearings conducted by the Department of Defense Office of Complains and Investigations, the Equal Employment Opportunity Commission, the Federal Labor Relations Authority, the Merit Systems Protection Board, grievance arbitrations and agency or Government Accountability Officer protests of government procurements.
+Additionally, ADLAW represents the installation in investigations and hearings conducted by the Department of Defense Office of Complaints and Investigations, the Equal Employment Opportunity Commission, the Federal Labor Relations Authority, the Merit Systems Protection Board, grievance arbitrations and agency or Government Accountability Officer protests of Government procurements.
 It also advises installation negotiation teams in all labor negotiations with labor organizations.

-The Civil Law Division also provides legal review procurement contracts and requests for release of information under the Privacy Act and the Freedom of Information Act.
-It provides legal advice and assistance on environmental law for the installation and on all ethics issues, such as gifts, fundraising and the required Office of Government Ethics required disclosures.
+ADLAW also provides legal review procurement contracts and requests for release of information under the Privacy Act and the Freedom of Information Act.
+ADLAW provides legal advice on environmental law for the installation and on all ethical issues, such as gifts, fundraising, travel, and the required Office of Government Ethics required disclosures.

 This is an official U.S. Army web site.